Archive for the ‘Android’ Category

 First test version of FlexSpaces Mobile for Android available

 The first test version of FlexSpaces Mobile for Android (and Alfresco ECM) is now available for download on the FlexSpaces google code site.
 A more final version will be available on the Android Market for free.
 The first test version for iOS will use the “ad-hoc” testing Apple allows until an app is in the app store.
-For people interested in testing the iOS version (mainly for iPads, will fit on iPhone4 screens), email me (stevereiner at integratedsemantics.com) your device uuid.
+For people interested in testing the iOS version (mainly for iPads, will fit on iPhone4 screens), send email to info at integratedsemantics.com.
 Test versions of CMIS Spaces Mobile for Android and iOS will be available soon too.

 flexspacesmobile2.png